inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/203-the-basics-of-qgis.rst

 your mouse in the main map window.

 27. Select the first button that looks like a hand.
-    Now hold your left mouse button down and drag your mouse in the map window.
+    Now hold the left mouse button down and drag the mouse in the map window.
     This allows you to pan the map, or move it around.

 28. The button which has a plus sign below a magnifying glass allows you to zoom in on the map.
     Select this button.
-    Using your mouse, draw a box around an area that you want to zoom in on, and release your mouse.
+    Using your mouse, draw a box around an area where you want to zoom in, and release your mouse.

 29. The button which has a minus sign below a magnifying glass